 2. Mountain.
 Wedding.
 Photos.
 As soon as we moved to Colorado, we wished we had gotten married there instead of Florida.
 We aren’t beach people.
 Although we had a blast taking our wedding photos (two days after our actual wedding) on the beach and all over our home town.
 We are mountain people.
 We wanted mountain wedding photos.
 And we have some epic ones now in one of our favorite, most meaningful places!

 3. Downsizing.
 We are living out of our car between house/pet sits, so I decided to get rid of my wedding dress.
-I have been holding onto it for one last hoorah in the Colorado mountains, and planned to get rid of it after.
-But … we had so much fun, we’re scrapping that idea for now, in order to go do more photos as we travel.
-It really doesn’t take up THAT much room.
-Ha!
+I have been holding onto it for one last hoorah on this mountain vow renewal in Colorado, and planned to get rid of it after.

 4. Rubber bands.
 Our rings don’t make sense for us anymore.
 We decided to get on the Qalo ring boat and are excited to switch out our expensive, metal ones for silicone ones we are fine to lose or break.
 With our plans for extensive travel and adventure, it just makes so much more sense.
 We’ll still wear the fancy ones on special occasions, but already love how light the silicone ones feel for daily use.